Lekhureddy/AI-Project-Risk-Predictor/README.md

 The board is private, which reflects real-world project environments.
 Screenshots or walkthroughs can be shared if needed.

+---

-Product Perspective
+## Product Perspective

-This project was treated as a small product rather than just a model.
+This project was approached as a small product rather than a standalone model.

-Key considerations:
+Key considerations included:

-clear problem definition
+- Clear problem definition

-focus on non-technical users
+- Focus on non-technical users

-simple and explainable outputs
+- Simple and explainable outputs

-separation of prediction, decision logic, and reporting
+- Separation of prediction, decision logic, and reporting

-a realistic path for future improvements
+- A realistic path for future improvements

 Product-related notes are documented in:

-PRODUCT_MANAGEMENT.md
+- PRODUCT_MANAGEMENT.md

+---

-Future Improvements
+## Future Improvements

 Possible next steps include:

-API-based data ingestion instead of manual CSV uploads
+- API-based data ingestion instead of manual CSV uploads

-storing historical results in a database for trend analysis
+- Storing historical results in a database for trend analysis

-separating inference into a dedicated backend service
+- Separating inference into a dedicated backend service

-adding authentication and access control
+- Adding authentication and access control

-basic monitoring for performance and model drift
+- Basic monitoring for performance and model drift